ncor/atomic-di/README.md

 ## Propagating a context

 Each resolver takes an optional resolution context.
 This is an object that can contain a scope and a mock map.
-Based on this context, resolvers determine how to resolve the instance.
+Based on this context, resolvers determine how to resolve an instance.

-In order for a resolution context to correctly influence the current resolution, it **must** be propagated up the resolver call chain so that each resolver is aware of the current context.
-Therefore, if the factory uses other resolvers, it **must** pass the resolution context it receives into **each** resolver call.
+In order for a resolution context to correctly influence a current resolution, it **must** be propagated up a resolver call chain so that each resolver is aware of a current context.
+Therefore, if a factory uses other resolvers, it **must** pass a resolution context it receives into **each** resolver call.

 #### Incorrect
 ```ts